 In 2015, the nonprofit Center for Public Integrity gave Michigan the worst grade of any state for accountability and transparency within its state government.
 The idea that Michigan struggles with these important metrics is not a new one.
 When Gov. Rick Snyder was first running for office in 2010, he issued a white paper calling for wide-ranging ethics reforms.
 "The best way to improve the credibility of Michigan's government is to reinvent it with an ardent commitment to fostering an ethical culture of honest, accountable and transparent leadership in Lansing," Snyder wrote as a candidate in 2010.

 Below are five reforms that would help foster an "ethical culture" and would improve both accountability and transparency within our state government:

-The donors to political committees and nonprofit corporations that pay for candidate-focused “issue” advertisements should be disclosed in time for voters to consider campaign advertisements in light of their sponsors.
+1) The donors to political committees and nonprofit corporations that pay for candidate-focused “issue advertisements" should be disclosed in time for voters to properly consider the campaign advertisements.

-Candidate-focused “issue” advertising sometimes exceeds the campaign spending of the candidates themselves, as it did in the 2008 Supreme Court campaign.
-Citizens recognize what the Department of State does not: Such ads are an overt attempt to influence the election of candidates while hiding the fingerprints of state campaigns’ biggest spenders.
-This cowardly practice must be corrected before it completely destroys the integrity of our electoral process.
+Candidate-focused “issue advertising" sometimes exceeds the campaign spending of the candidates themselves, as it did in the 2008 Supreme Court campaign.
+Citizens recognize that such ads are an overt attempt to influence the election of candidates while hiding the fingerprints of state campaigns’ biggest spenders.
+This practice must be corrected before it completely destroys the integrity of our electoral process.

 Campaign finance reporting in Michigan occurs too infrequently.
 Candidates file reports shortly before and after elections, but they file only one annual report in years when they don’t stand for election.
 PACs file just three reports each year, and every year there is one six-month gap between reports.
 Federal political committees are required to report at least quarterly, and that is an appropriate reporting standard for state committees.